It's good to go through the Exchange Hybrid test plan checklist and test all the…

 Conclusion

-The solution to this problem is to clear the attribute value msExchHomeServerName on the on-premises AD-object.
+The solution to this problem is to clear the attribute value msExchHomeServerName on the on-premises AD object.
 After that, force a sync to Azure AD and run the Enable-RemoteMailbox command.
-No more errors, and a mailbox is created in Office 365.
+No more errors and the mailbox is created in Office 365.

 Did you enjoy this article?
 You may also like Exchange database is mandatory on UserMailbox.
 Don’t forget to follow us and share this article.